darkDev8/Lord-Bms-10-Enterprise-Edition/README.md

 **This project heavily use [SDKLibrary 3.0](https://github.com/mahdiDedsec/SDKLibrary-3.0.git)  library.**

-![#f03c15]Check this library is a very good option for beginners and professional developers with excellent tools.
+Check this library is a very good option for beginners and professional developers with excellent tools.

 ## Features